dividedmind/statistics-done-wrong/significant-differences.rst

 In this case, :math:`p< 0.05`.
 There is a statistically significant difference between the groups, even though the confidence intervals overlap.

-Unfortunately many scientists use this criterion as a rule of thumb, skipping the hypothesis tests entirely and relying on quick plots.\
+Unfortunately, many scientists skip hypothesis tests and simply glance at plots to see if confidence intervals overlap.
+This is actually a much more conservative test -- requiring confidence intervals to not overlap is akin to requiring :math:`p < 0.01` in some cases.\ :cite:p:`Schenker:2001cr` It is easy to claim two measurements are not significantly different even when they are.

-:cite:p:`Schenker:2001cr` A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard errors, standard deviations, and confidence intervals.\
-:cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\
+A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg` Another survey of climate science papers found that a majority of papers which compared two groups with error bars made the error.\ :cite:p:`Lanzante:2005hi`
-:cite:p:`Lanzante:2005hi`

 Overlapping confidence intervals do not mean two values are not significantly different.
-Separated standard error bars do not mean two values *are* significantly different.
+Similarly, separated standard error bars do not mean two values *are* significantly different.
 It's always best to use the appropriate hypothesis test instead.
-Your eyeball is not a well-characterized statistical procedure.
+Your eyeball is not a well-defined statistical procedure.